The previous list of Essential Questions

 - Does war cause national prosperity?

 - Was the Monroe Doctrine a policy of expansion or self-defense?
-Or: Was the Monroe Doctrine a “disguise” for American imperialism?
+Was the Monroe Doctrine a “disguise” for American imperialism?

 - Did the Supreme Court under John Marshall give too much power to the federal government (at the expense of the states)?